 This blog has been written by Dr Vikram Pandit (Oral and Maxillofacial Surgeon) who has worked extensively with children suffering from Facial Cleft defect.
 His work has earned him prominence and made Pandit Clinic one of the best cleft surgery practices in Pune and in India.

 The third surgery involves an alveolar bone graft which needs to be performed by either oral and maxillofacial surgeon or plastic surgeon.
-Dr Vikram Pandit explains everything that revolves around alveolar bone grafting when it comes to correction of cleft lip and cleft palate.
+Other surgeries include Cleft Rhinoplasty, Cleft Orthognathic Surgery and Pediatric Dental Care for children with facial cleft.

 What Is Alveolar Bone Grafting?